activisthandbook/activisthandbook/articles/tactics.md

 -   Encourage creativity and diversity in tactics (if activism is boring, it's not newsworthy)

-Filter our recommended tactics based on the way you would like to achieve change (using a combination is recommended!):
+Filter our recommended tactics based on the way you would like to achieve change (using a combination is recommended!
+Tactics may fall into multiple categories):

 -   🎨 I want to use **creativity** (**cultural disruption)** to get attention: _useful to be visible and put things on the agenda_

+    -   _Suggested SEO title: not sure (possibly: "Creative protest ideas", we might also want to change the title of the chapter to "protest ideas" which is much more popular than "protest tactics")_

--   ✊ I want to use **civil disobedience (legal disruption)** to create pressure: _useful if you want to force decision makers to listen to you, to challenge those in power_
+-   ✊ I want to use **civil disobedience (legal disruption)** to create pressure: _useful if you want to force decision makers to listen to you, to challenge those in power -_

+    -   _Suggested SEO title: 'Civil disobedience' would be a perfect title, lots of monthly searches, 'direct action' is a good second choice, but it's searched less and there's some clothing company that would be competing with us and would probably win._

+-   🛠 I want to **build alternatives** to show a different world is possible: _useful if people cannot envision what a better world might look like, not to accept the status quo_

+    -   _Suggested SEO title: not sure, 'alternative building' has an acceptable number of monthly searches, but we might want to look a bit further to see if there are any other terms more frequently used to describe this type of activism_

 -   💬 I want to **encourage conversations** with bystanders: _useful if you want to grow and broaden your movement, if you want to change minds_

+    -   _Suggested SEO title: no idea_

 -   🗳 I want to work within **governmental institutions** to create change: _useful if you want to convert public support into policy_

+    -   _Suggested SEO title: not sure, 'political activism' has an acceptable number of monthly searches (downside of course is that all activism is political.
+On the other hand, 'politics' is commonly understood as 'governmental institutions'.
+We might want to look a bit further to see if there are any other terms more frequently used to describe this type of activism._

 -   ⚖️ I want to work within **legal institutions** to create change: _useful if you see an opportunity to create change by applying existing legislation_

+    -   _Suggested SEO title: legal activism?_

 -   🤑 I want to work within **financial institutions** to create change: _useful if you see an opportunity to make decision makers listen to you through monetary incentives_

+    -   _Suggested SEO title: financial activism?_

+And a section called 'action toolbox', that covers tools you can use with many different tactics.
+For example:

+-   Artist tools: Painting banners, paper mache,

+-   Digital tools: Hacktivism

+-   Etc.

 ### Questions activist may have